TBleess/Website_New/pages/5_CensusACS/2020-census-jobs.md

 [www.usajobs.gov](www.usajobs.gov)

 This is a Work At Home (**WAH**) position assigned to the Area Census Office (ACO) in Colorado Springs, CO.
-The Initial duty station is the selectee's home address (work-from-home position) until the opening of the (ACO) in  **Colorado Springs**.
+The Initial duty station is the selectee's home address (work-from-home position) until the opening of the ACO in  **Colorado Springs, CO**.
 At that time the employee will report to the ACO as their regular place of work.
 To be considered, applicants **MUST CURRENTLY RESIDE** in the Colorado Springs commuting area.
 A supervisory trial period may be required.
 Relocation will not be paid.

 **CENSUS FIELD MANAGER - COLORADO SPRINGS - SPANISH SPEAKING**